MehmetKaplan/serial-entrepreneur/README.md

 #### 3. Prepare Frontend

-Serial Entrepreneur uses the magnificient `expo`, `react-native` and `react-native-web` for the frontend.
-If not already installed you can refer to https://docs.expo.dev/get-started/installation/ for installation.
+The frontend functions are handlers that can be embedded into react, react-native or expo applications.
 For setting up the fundementals of the frontend follow [the steps mentioned here](./frontend/README.md).

 ### License